RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 It needs a log in, so we'll use Auth0.
 Auth0 will allow us to integrate with other authentication systems so we can have a support for a variety of fire hydrant inspector companies.

-It needs to have a form, so we'll use bootstrap and some sort of easy form validation to cover that requirement.
+It needs to have a form, so we'll use bootstrap to cover that requirement.
 There are newer, better(?), CSS frameworks available but bootstrap will give us everything we need (and a lot we don't) with very little work.

 Hmm, requirements 3, 4, and 5 really point to PWA ([Progressive Web Application](https://web.dev/what-are-pwas/)).
 So we'll make this app a PWA as well.